 Friends of The Underline founder, Meg Daly, broke both of her arms in 2013.
-Since she couldn't drive and had to go to physical therapy, she took Metrorail to Coconut Grove station and walked underneath the train tracks to her final destination.
+Since she couldn't drive and had to go to physical therapy, she took Metrorail near her home and walked underneath the train tracks to her final destination.
 In the shade of the tracks, she wasn't that hot, even though it was July.
-She also noticed how wide the corridor is and that she was the only person using it in sight....
+She also noticed how wide the corridor is and that she was the only person using it.
 At that moment, she thought this land could be a linear park space and enhanced urban trail.

-Through a competitive process, James Corner Field Operations was selected as the master plan design team from a field of 19 applicants.
+Through a competitive process, James Corner Field Operations (JCFO) was selected as the master plan design team from a field of 19 applicants.
 This team has been engaged to create a master plan framework and detail for two demonstration projects.
 The companies working in collaboration with JCFO include Fairchild Tropical Botanic Garden, Kimley-Horn, HR&A Advisors, HLB Lighting, and Pentagram.

 Future construction documents, construction and project management will also require professional teams.

 As part of the master planning contract, the design team will engage a professional cost estimator.
-Once the master plan is completed, the cost estimator will then execute a budget analysis that we will share with the community.
+Once the master plan is completed, the cost estimator will then execute a budget analysis that will be shared with the community.

 Projects with similar vision and scope have taken a decade to complete.
 You can help us build it in less time by supporting the initiative and donating to the cause www.theunderline.org

-We are fully-funded for our master planning.
-Funders include the cities of Miami, Coral Gables, and South Miam and the John S. and James L. Knight Foundation, the Miami Foundation, the Health Foundation of South Florida and the Mitchell Wolfson Foundation.
+We are fully funded for our master planning.
+Funders include the cities of Miami, Coral Gables, and South Miami and the John S. and James L. Knight Foundation, the Miami Foundation, the Health Foundation of South Florida and the Mitchell Wolfson Foundation.